Go Back

 • Make the khao khua first:

 Before anything else, make your khao khua if you have not already.
 Toast half a cup of raw sticky rice in a dry skillet over medium-low heat, stirring constantly for 8 to 10 minutes until deep golden and nutty.
 Cool completely then grind to a coarse powder in a spice grinder or mortar.
 Set aside.
-This step can be done days ahead and stored in a jar, and once you have it ready, the rest of the recipe moves very quickl
+This step can be done days ahead and stored in a jar, and once you have it ready, the rest of the recipe moves very quickly.

 • Mix the dressing:

 In a small bowl mix together lime juice, fish sauce, and sugar.
 Stir until the sugar dissolves.
-Taste it,it should be bright, sour, salty, and just barely sweet.
+Taste it, it should be bright, sour, salty, and just barely sweet.
 This is the dressing that brings the whole dish to life so make sure you love it before it goes anywhere near the meat.

 • Cook the meat: